 Laurel Loop is a 0.8 mile heavily trafficked loop trail located near Amherst, Massachusetts that features a great forest setting and is good for all skill levels.
-The trail is primarily used for hiking and nature trips and is accessible from January until January.
+The trail is primarily used for hiking and nature trips and is best used from January until January.

 The Laurel Loop is blue-blazed trail forming a very short (0.75 mile) loop near the Notch Visitor's Center in Amherst.
 This is a short and easy trail, suitable for small children.
 There is steeper uphill climb if you go clockwise, so the easiest is counter-clockwise.
 This trail partly overlaps with the orange-blazed Robert Frost Trail and white-blazed Metacomet-Monadnock.
 Be sure to note when the trail turns (marked by a double blue blaze) and do not follow the telephone line.

 This is a great 15-20 minute hike suitable for small children (less than a mile), and on a nice weekend day you will pass many families.
 The trail does not venture far from the visitors' center, and you won't see much wildlife or mountain views.